openssl/openssl/doc/designs/quic-design/server/quic-polling.md

  * when masked with the corresponding events field, is nonzero at the time the
  * function returns.
 Note that these entries in the items array may not be
  * consecutive or at the start of the array.
  *
+ * There is a distinction between exception conditions on a resource which is
+ * polled (such as a connection being terminated) and an failure in the polling
+ * code itself.
+A mere exception condition is not considered a failure of
+ * the polling mechanism itself and does not call SSL_poll to return 0.
+If
+ * the polling mechanism itself fails (for example, because an unsupported
+ * BIO_POLL_DESCRIPTOR type or SSL object type is passed), the F event type
+ * is raised on at least one poll item and the function returns 0.
+At least
+ * one ERR stack entry will be raised describing the cause of the first F event
+ * for the input items.
+Any additional F events do not have their error
+ * information reported.
+ *
  * Returns 1 on success or timeout, and 0 on failure.
 Timeout conditions can
  * be distinguished by the *result_count field being written as 0.